ilios/user-guide/dashboard/search.md

 ![enter search string](../images/global_search/search_string_entered.png)

-To perform a search, press the "Enter" key on the keyboard after entering the search string to retrieve the corresponding results.
+To perform a search, press the "Enter" (or "return") key on the keyboard after entering the search string to retrieve the corresponding results.

 ## Search Results